-The purpose of this Plan is to identify the resources, capabilities and constraints of the land and community, and to enhance the stewardship of the Township's environment.
+The purpose of this Plan is to identify the resources, capabilities and constraints of the land and community, and to enhance the stewardship of the Township's environment, and respond to the impacts of a changing climate.
 Any future development in North Huron will further the vision and goals of the Plan.
 The Plan provides the legislative basis to implement the community's vision and goals.